davmartini/ocp_outscale/README.md

 ## 6. Deployment

-All steps must be done on your RHEL8 VM Bastion or your RHEL8 workstation connected to the Internet (to pull image) with direct access to your Nutanix cluster.
+All steps must be done on your RHEL8 VM Bastion or your RHEL8 workstation connected to the Internet (to pull image).

 ✅ **Please read the entire documentation step by step to deploy without error**